 CDDL.

-The CBOR for a ur:crypto-seed
+The CBOR for a ur:seed

 containing all of these elements could look like the following: